Signs of Healthy and Low Self-Esteem, and What to Do About Them

 Today, self-love and self-confidence are considered important.
 But you should always keep in mind that “the more, the better” isn’t always the way to go.

 People with overly high self-esteem feel superior to others and overlook their own flaws.
-They are often arrogant and express the feeling of entitlement.
+They are often arrogant and express a feeling of entitlement.

 Healthy self-esteem means the perfect balance of self-appreciation and respect for others.
 People with healthy self-esteem can accurately assess their strengths and weaknesses and believe that they are worthwhile people.
 They see difficulties as challenges and don’t allow anyone to treat them badly or take advantage of them.